fedezocco/ThermoVisMedRob/README.md

 ## Overview of Files
 * _MassDynamics.py_: Script to generate the numerical example of stock and flow dynamics and the circularity indicators covered in Section 3.2.
 * _cellSimulator-v7.rdk_: RoboDK simulator of the cell, version 7.
-The simulator is still under development.
+Inhaler CAD model sourced from https://grabcad.com/library/generic-inhaler.
 * _classifyMedDevices.ipynb_: Python notebook to be run on Jetson Nano for performing classification of medical devices.
 * _screwTracking.ipynb_: Python notebook to be run on Jetson Nano for performing the tracking of screws on PCBs.